 He says he was just praying and praying and praying like, "God my wife, my wife."
 Then he felt this assuring Word that comes from the Lord, "Do you not think that I am able to take care of your wife and you will see her again, and you will spend eternity together."
 That brought peace to his heart.
 I was just so touched because what God was showing him was that God is The Sufficient One.
 In Genesis 17, God comes to Abram after 13 years of suffering the consequences of making the wrong decision and making the difficulty that came with it.
 He comes and speaks again of this covenant of promise.
 Now however, He's going to call Abraham to a changed life.

 A. God doesn’t need your help

-Tells us this in Genesis 16:11-12, The angel of the Lord said to her further, “Behold, you are with child, and you will bear a son; and you shall call his name Ishmael… He will be a wild donkey of a man, his hand will be against everyone, and everyone's hand will be against him."
+Tells us this in Genesis 16:11-12, "The angel of the Lord said to her, Hagar, behold you are with child and you will bear a son and you shall call his name Ishmael.
+He will be a wild donkey of a man.
+His hand will be against everyone and everyone's hand will be against him."
 Like contention in conflict and difficulty, as we're seeing still today in the Middle East, because the Arab nations have come from Ishmael.
 The conflict in the Middle East can be traced to the conflict between Ishmael and Isaac who is yet to come.

 B. Be blameless before God

 If you remember the story, there's a lot of stories, but one of those he's referring to is when they're in the desert, they've already seen God's amazing sufficiency in the miracles that were happening there for Israel in the desert.
 One after the other, amazing miracles.
 There was a miracle every day in the sense that manna would be there like dew that they could harvest and have the provision of something sweet and healthy and glorious every day.
 A miracle every day.
 They started grumbling, "We're tired of this manna.
 We want some meat."
 They started grumbling against the Lord, "Give us something different.
 We're so tired of this."